Everything you need to know about merchant accounts for your business

 What is a merchant account?

-The journey begins when a customer decides to make a purchase.
-They might swipe, insert, or enter their card details into a payment terminal or online checkout page.
-This action triggers the payment process.
+The process begins when a customer decides to make a purchase.
+This could involve swiping, inserting, or entering card details at a payment terminal or on an online checkout page.
+This action triggers the entire payment process, starting the transaction flow.

 Step 2: Authorization request

-Next, the payment terminal sends the transaction details to the merchant account provider.
-This provider then forwards these details to the customer’s bank, known as the issuing bank, requesting authorization to complete the transaction.
+Once the customer provides payment details, the payment terminal sends the transaction data to the merchant account provider.
+The provider then forwards this information to the customer’s bank, known as the issuing bank, to request authorization for the payment.

 Step 3: Authorization response

-The issuing bank now steps in to verify whether the customer has sufficient funds or available credit.
-If everything checks out, the bank sends an authorization code back to the merchant account provider, signaling that the transaction can proceed.
+The issuing bank verifies whether the customer has enough funds or available credit to cover the transaction.
+If the transaction is approved, the bank sends an authorization code back to the merchant account provider, allowing the transaction to proceed.

 Step 4: Capture and settlement

-Once the transaction is authorized, the merchant account provider captures the transaction.
-This means the details are stored and prepared for settlement.
-The provider then groups this transaction with others and sends them to the acquiring bank (the bank managing the merchant account) for settlement.
+Upon receiving authorization, the merchant account provider captures the transaction, storing the payment details and preparing them for settlement.
+The transaction is then grouped with others and sent to the acquiring bank, the bank managing the merchant account, for final settlement.

 Step 5: Funds transfer